amybiggy/harbourbookclub/README.md

 - I used HTML and CSS to create and style the website
 - I used [Code Anywhere](https://app.codeanywhere.com/) as the development environment
-- I used Bootstrap to create a responsive navbar, contact form and modal [Bootstrap Website](https://getbootstrap.com/)
+- I used Bootstrap to create a responsive navbar and contact form [Bootstrap Website](https://getbootstrap.com/)
 - I used Github to create a repository for my project [Github Website](https://github.com/)
 - I used Balsamiq to design my wireframes [Balsamiq Website](https://balsamiq.com/)
 - I used Canva to design a simple logo [Canva](https://www.canva.com/)